adeelmalik78/lb-sample-repo-22/README.md

 This repository shows the use of Liquibase properties files and Liquibase changelog files in different directories.

-This is the three structure of this repo.
-Notice that [liquibase.properties](PropertyFiles) file is located in the PropertyFiles directory.
-The [changelog.xml](Changelogs) file is located in the Changelogs directory:
+This is the tree structure of this repo.
+Notice that `liquibase.properties` file is located in the [PropertyFiles](PropertyFiles) directory.
+The `changelog.xml` file is located in the [Changelogs](Changelogs) directory:

 ```
 .